The Absence of Metamorphosis

 Could these “alien” amphibians provide some form of progress without metamorphosis?

 For the first visual translation, the artist focuses on the perceptible act of (the axolotl’s) “Presence in Absence” by examining ‘The Absent Body’.
+Piece one is the starting point of a new series, that has found its continuation in “Presence in Absence” Piece two and “Presence in Absence” Piece three in 2024.

 The foot limb in the live performance is the artists’ conceptual representation of the axolotl’s gills, which are juvenile traits and one of the remarkable features of salamander larvae, due to their neoteny evolution.